 Executing 5 requests.
 Waiting for responses.
 Done!
 6/29/21, 5:17:24 PM ============================================================ -- Counters -------------------------------------------------------------------- failures count = 0 successes count = 5 -- Histograms ------------------------------------------------------------------ response-times count = 5 min = 24 max = 47 mean = 36.80 stddev = 8.93 median = 37.00 75% <= 46.00 95% <= 47.00 98% <= 47.00 99% <= 47.00 99.9% <= 47.00 Total milliseconds elapsed: 52 Milliseconds spent generating requests: 3 Milliseconds spent waiting for responses: 49

 Important here are

-failures/successes count.
+failures/successes count numbers.
 You should have 5 successes here and no failures.

 failures count = 0 successes count = 5